bgermann/cforms2/readme.txt

 == Changelog ==

+= 14.11.2 =

+* bugfix:   AJAX forms are saved in tracking database again

 = 14.11.1 =
 * bugfix:   make the cforms2_after_processing_action parameter contain file information not dependent on form configuration
 * bugfix:   only show tinymce button when in admin